A $41,212 Surgery Bill Compounded A Patient's Appendicitis Pain

 Bates is the kind of person who would be helped by a federal law, because his employer "self-funds" his insurance plan — all such plans are regulated by the federal government.

-In the absence of federal rules, about 21 states have taken action, although a study from policy experts at Georgetown University Health Policy Institute cites only nine as having comprehensive protections.
+In the absence of federal rules, about 21 states have taken action, although a study from policy experts at Georgetown University's Health Policy Institute cites only nine as having comprehensive protections.

 North Carolina, where Bates lives, has partial protections for people in state-regulated plans, according to the study.
 It limits, for example, the amount patients owe in out-of-network emergency cases.
 But the state law doesn't cover Bates' type of job-based insurance.